Coastal Serenity: A Tranquil Afternoon at Spooner’s Cove Picture of the Week - Morro Bay, California

 Last week, Queen Anne and I treated you to a before-and-after fashion show of Bisbee’s historic buildings.
 In one corner, we had the Pythian Castle, restored to its former glory by the hard work and dedication of the town’s residents.
 In the other corner, the Philadelphia Hotel, still in its ‘before’ state, left to daydream about what it could be when it grows up.
 But now, let’s look from another angle—Bisbee’s artistic side—and see what makes this town shine!

 Bisbee, a small town in the Mule Mountains of southeastern Arizona, was once a bustling mining town in the late 19th and early 20th centuries.
 The town’s buildings were constructed chiefly during its heyday and feature Victorian-style architecture, including ornate ironwork, stained glass windows, and decorative brickwork.
-The hilly terrain of Bisbee bares a striking similarity to Al Capp’s fictitious town of Dogpatch, known for its unevenly matched cow legs.
+The hilly terrain of Bisbee bears a striking similarity to Al Capp’s fictitious town of Dogpatch, known for its unevenly matched cow legs.
 However, I’ve yet to see anyone in Bisbee with mismatched legs.
 The steep hills have led to the construction of many unique homes and buildings, with staircases and walkways connecting them to the streets above.

 However, as the demand for copper dwindled, so did the mining industry, leaving the town struggling to survive.
 When Phelps Dodge pulled out of town, 40% of the town’s population did too.
 It wasn’t until the 1970s that a group of artists and hippies discovered the charm of Bisbee’s historic architecture, mild climate, and rugged landscape and began to settle in the town.
 Since many of the old homes sat vacant, rent was cheap.
 But, with migrants came conflict.
 Power struggles erupted between generations, like when my father told me my photography wasn’t real work.
 This influx of artists and bohemians eventually transformed the town from a mining town to a thriving hub of tourism and art.
 Since the mine closings, Bisbee has become a popular destination for those interested in historic preservation.
 Many of the town’s buildings have been restored and repurposed for modern use while maintaining their original character.